pblack/docs/content/developing-with-hugo/project-structure.md

 	'' ├── themes/
 	'' |   └── example-theme

-For a full breakdown on how this directory structure works, [see the Hugo docs]().
+For a full breakdown on how this directory structure works, [see the Hugo docs][1].

 ## How Forestry Parses Hugo
 Based on the example structure above, let’s explain how Forestry parses your site.